High-performing organizations and teams. We all admire them. They seem to do great work so effortlessly; it just seems to flow. What is their secret?

 3 Promote end-to-end ownership.

-Make one person, not a committee, responsible for a task “end-to-end.”
+Make one person, not a committee, responsible for a task from beginning to end.
 This person will own the project.
-For example, if a Toastmaster holds a leadership role and cannot attend a meeting, that person is responsible for finding a replacement.
-The individual will completely own the position, fight for resources and push for completion, regardless of functional barriers or other challenges.
+The individual will completely own the position, find for resources, and ensure a timely completion, regardless of functional barriers or other challenges.
+In Toastmasters, end-to-end ownership might mean requiring someone who signed up for a meeting role but cannot attend the meeting to be responsible for finding a replacement.

 4 Live the “fire principle.”